Jesus, Demons, Mediums, and the Afterlife

 Besides that, there are 612 other Mitzvahs of Torah.
 The Mitzvahs are the rules an orthodox Jew must follow based on passages in the Old Testament.
 We have to assume that those who choose the Mitzvah against mediums as their banner must strive to adhere to the other 612 as well.
 They don't eat pork, don't work from sundown on Friday until after nightfall on Saturday (the Jewish Sabbath), don't travel beyond the city limits on Sabbath, read the Sh'ma twice daily, wear Tephilin of the head and hand, cancel monetary claims in the Sabbatical year (every seven years), eat matzah on the first night of Pesach, fast on Yom Kippur, whip transgressors of certain commandments, behead transgressors of certain commandments, don't shave their beard, don't pronounce the name of G_d, don't curse a ruler, and on and on through the rest of the total of 613 Mitzvahs.

-Of course most people today don't obey the Leviticus rules or the 613 Mitzvahs of Torah; they would agree that the Old Testament Mitzvahs are not relevant for Christians today.
+Of course they don't obey the 613 Mitzvahs of Torah; they would agree that the Old Testament Mitzvahs are not relevant for Christians today.
 However, in spite of that, they continue to cite the passages that support their unfounded contention that grieving people must not talk to their deceased loved ones.
 In so doing, they block people's growth in understanding the afterlife and keep them from learning that their loved ones are alive and well, that they've just stepped into another room for a few years, and all will soon be joined in a wonderful reunion.

 In other words, there is nothing about communicating with a deceased loved one that is prohibited by Christian theology.